androidWG/downmixer/README.md

 # Downmixer

-Download Spotify songs easily.
-An alternative to [spotDL](https://github.com/spotDL/spotify-downloader).
+Download Spotify songs easily using YouTube Music.
+An alternative or replacement to [spotDL](https://github.com/spotDL/spotify-downloader), however, it is **only a Python library, *not* a CLI tool**.